 While a great deal of the beef sold commercially is from dairy cattle or an associated cross, there are still plenty of farmers proudly committed to producing beef that bears testament to our heritage.
-Of the breeds we have farmed at the Ginger Pig, the majestic Longhorns were the first over ten years ago.
-Over the years we have farmed Shorthorns, Herefords, Belted Galloways and Riggits ourselves.
+Of the breeds we have farmed at The Ginger Pig, the majestic Longhorns were the first over ten years ago.
+Over the years we have also farmed Shorthorns, Herefords, Belted Galloways and Riggits ourselves.
 Over recent years, we have worked hard to build a network of like-minded farmers to produce the best quality beef found in the UK today.

 We hang our beef to dry age, and the amount of time for which the meat hangs depends on each animal.
 Cattle with a good covering of fat will hang for much longer, and so our cold room manager is charged with ensuring that every piece of beef gets the time and attention warranted.
 While there are parts of the forequarter – used for stewing and slow cooking – which only really need hanging for a couple of weeks, a forerib or sirloin with a decent fat covering will age for upwards of 45 days while still improving, and the right rump can be taken to 80 with good effect.

 Go about slaughter in the wrong way and you can ruin a perfectly good body of beef, as adrenalin and other stress hormones cause muscles to tense up making for tough meat.
 If you ever see a sheen on beef which is almost like an oil spill, along with patches of dark purple, you can guarantee that the animal was stressed at the time of slaughter (and possibly beforehand) and will make for tough eating.